Tony Clifton

 Tony Clifton is a character created by comedian and performance artist Andy Kaufman in the late 1970s.
 An absurdly foul-mouthed and domineering lounge singer claiming to hail from Las Vegas, the tuxedo-clad Clifton often led unsuspecting audiences through awkward yet elaborate lounge singer performances.
 Kaufman appeared as Clifton on stage and on television programs ranging from The Merv Griffin Show to The Fantastic Miss Piggy Show.

 The character has also been performed on stage by longtime Kaufman friend Bob Zmuda.
 Clifton was portrayed by actor Jim Carrey (who also portrayed Kaufman) in the 1999 film Man on the Moon and in the documentary Jim & Andy: The Great Beyond.
+Zmuda, who also played Clifton in Man on the Moon, was portrayed by Paul Giamatti.